cesar-programs/csc-340-project-06/README.md

 ## TODO

-- [ ] Create a class hierarchy with the base class Organism and two derived classes, Zoomie and Swoopie.
+- [ ] Create a class hierarchy with the base class Organism and two derived classes, Prey and Predator.
 - [ ] Initialize the small world with 5 Swoopies and 100 Zoomies.
 - [ ] After each time step, prompt the user to press Enter to move to the next time step.